-Dr. Rothery is the Director of Clinical Training.
+Dr. Rothery is the Chair of the Department of Professional Psychology and Director of Clinical Training in addition to serving as a teaching professor for doctoral courses.
 A licensed psychologist, she has experience as a consultant psychologist, a clinical supervisor, a psychologist in private practice, and director of a college counseling center.
-She has served on the Executive Boards of the National Council of Schools and Programs of Professional Psychology (NCSPP), the Delaware Valley Association of Black Psychologists (DVABPsi) and the Philadelphia Society of Clinical Psychologists (PSCP).
-She currently serves on the Executive Board of the Pennsylvania Psychological Association (PPA).
-Dr. Rothery is a member of APA, PPA, PSCP, and DVABPsi.
+She has served on the Executive Boards of the National Council of Schools and Programs of Professional Psychology (NCSPP), the Pennsylvania Psychological Association (PPA), the Delaware Valley Association of Black Psychologists (DVABPsi) and the Philadelphia Society of Clinical Psychologists (PSCP).
+Dr. Rothery is currently serving on the Leadership Development Committee of PPA and is a consultant to the PPA Board for the creation of a Diversity Chair position.
 Her clinical and research interests include culturally-informed treatment of diverse populations, the Relational Cultural Model of Therapy, racial and ethnic identity formation, and the training and supervision of clinicians.
 Dr. Rothery is a frequent workshop presenter on these and related topics.

 Dr. Brosof is a licensed psychologist and certified school psychologist.
 Her clinical and scholarly interests are in area of assessment, especially attention deficit hyperactivity disorders, and adolescent psychology.
 Dr. Brosof has worked with children and adolescents in emotional support/special education settings for over 25 years, providing therapeutic, consultative and assessment services.
 She has also supervised practicum students, as well as doctoral interns for most of her career.
 Dr. Brosof is a member of the American Psychological Association, Pennsylvania Psychological Association and the National Association of School Psychologists.